sikippy/thesis_idea/Introduction.md

 4. Psychology game, tracking user's character based on the first object they are looking at.
 5. Analyzing character of a person based on the direction from their first until their last seen object.
 6. Truth or lie detection, as from the pyschological aspects.
+7. Physical market as seen from IPSOS in Milano and Bari market, recorded visual behaviour of their customer optimally.
+They collaborate with SR Labs and they do research to correlate the eye physiology and behaviour response for visual stimulation.
+8. For bread or pasta beginner in cooking, who is practicing in the kitchen by reading the recipe and follow the instruction step by step
+9. Medical purpose, such as detecting the presence of Nystagmus, known as dancing eye which was founded in some infants.
+Detecting reading disability in early stage by optical analyzing using gaze movement.
+10. Doing searching on the web browser, scanning an image.
+11. Aviation and automotive areas to perform simulation of their pilot or driver